idrinth-api-bench/react-file-based-routes/README.md

 You will need to do three things for the complete package:

-- Define a call to generate-routes in you package.json as afterInstall and early in your build process to generate the routes.tsx and the sitemap
+- Define a call to generate-routes(`irfbrgr` or `react-file-based-routes-generate-routes`) in you package.json as afterInstall and early in your build process to generate the routes.tsx and the sitemap
-- Optionally define a call to generate-folders in your package.json as a late build step to optimise the index.html files
+- Optionally define a call to generate-folders(`ìrfbrgf` or `react-file-based-routes-generate-folders`) in your package.json as a late build step to optimise the index.html files
-- Import the generated src/routes.tsx, so that you can use createBrowserRouter or similar functions to create your router
+- Default import the generated `src/routes.tsx`, so that you can use createBrowserRouter or similar functions to create your router.
+It requires getting a `Loader` element passed to it - any react element will do